 Publishing: What are the Rules, Who Makes Them, and Do You Need to Follow Them?

-There are a lot of people out there who love to see the publishing world as a dreamworld; once they finish a book they imagine getting published under a great name publishing house, selling their books, and getting a lot of money from it, and the end.
+There are a lot of people out there who love to see the publishing world as a dreamworld: once they finish a book, they imagine getting published under a reputable publishing house, selling their books, and getting a lot of money from it.
 This may be true at some point in history and it might be true today for an anomaly of an author.

 These writers do not agree with the system and its rules.
-In traditional publishing, you must find an agent who will then connect you with a publishing house, and you will work from there.
+In traditional publishing, you must find an agent who will then connect you with a publishing house, and you work from there.